 Validate what the survivor sees to be the effects of their experience.
 It is important not to minimize the experience or the survivor’s feelings to try and get them to feel better.
 There is no timeline for recovery—it takes as long as it takes.

 Sometimes talking about it can be overwhelming—for both you and the survivor.
-There are many ways of being supportive (going for a walk, running errands together, preparing meals are examples)—find the ones that work best for your relationship with the survivor.
+There are many ways of being supportive (going for a walk, running errands together, preparing meals are examples)—and we encourage you to find the ones that work best for your relationship with the survivor.

 Respect the survivor’s independence and avoid the temptation to be overprotective.
 Many survivors worry that they will be seen or treated differently because of their experience.